 Spices – Following is a list of the healthier spices, but almost any spice works when you’re cooking a meal, and the neat thing about eating brain healthy is using and creating dishes with spices like sage, rosemary, turmeric curcumin, chile pepper, ginger, cinnamon, saffron, parsely, nutmeg, holly basil, cayenne pepper, fenugreek, garlic

 Fruit and Berries – Fruit gets a bad rap because it typically has lots of sugar.
 But fruit also has a lot of fiber so that it enters the blood slowly.
 Fruit is full of anti-oxidants, vitamins and minerals.
 Use fruit with the meal, as a desert or a snack. some of the best fruits are watermelon, cantaloupe, mangoes, oranges, apples, bananas, red grapes, blackberries, blueberries and strawberries.

 Eggs – eggs have gotten a bad rap because of cholesterol, but they’re full of protein.
-Eggs are a great addition to meal plans but if you’re concerned talk to your doctor.
+Eggs are a great addition to meal plans.
+If you limit your intake to about 6 per week (3 two-egg meals) you should be into healthy eating, but if you’re concerned talk to your doctor.

 Peanut Butter – Peanut butter is a great source of protein.
 A peanut butter and jelly sandwich on whole grain bread is almost a daily must.

 Yogurt – Yogurt is great as a snack, with a meal, or as an addition to a sauce or recipe as long as the yogurt you’re eating is plain and low in fat with no added sugars.
 Plain, low fat Greek yogurt is a good choice.